-- 66. The sources of potential harms can be intended novel GM traits associated with one or more introduced genetic elements, or unintended effects/traits arising from the use of gene technology. - 67.
-As discussed in Chapter 1, the GM sorghum has been modified by the introduction of a gene imparting parthenogenesis.
-This introduced gene will be considered further as a potential source of risk. - 68.
-During the GM sorghum transformation process, marker genes, and other regulator elements were introduced to aid in the transformation and selection process.
-After selection, these genetic elements have been removed by the Cre-Lox system (reviewed in Scutt et al., 2002) and are not present in GM sorghum proposed for release.
-Therefore, they will not be further considered for this application. - 69.
-The introduced gene is controlled by introduced regulatory sequences derived from plants.
+66. The sources of potential harms can be intended novel GM traits associated with one or more introduced genetic elements, or unintended effects/traits arising from the use of gene technology.

+67. As discussed in Chapter 1, the GM sorghum has been modified by the introduction of a gene imparting parthenogenesis.
+This introduced gene will be considered further as a potential source of risk.

+68. During the GM sorghum transformation process, marker genes, and other regulatory elements are introduced to aid in the transformation and selection process.
+After selection, these regulatory elements would be removed by the Cre-Lox system (reviewed in Scutt et al., 2002).
+The applicant would undertake molecular testing to confirm that these elements are removed prior to the proposed release of GM sorghum.
+Therefore, these regulatory elements will not be further considered for this application.

+69. The introduced gene is controlled by introduced regulatory sequences derived from plants.
 Regulatory sequences, such as promoters, enhancer sequences and terminators, are naturally present in all plants and the introduced sequences are expected to operate in similar ways to endogenous sequences.
 These sequences are DNA that are not expressed as proteins, so exposure is to the DNA only and dietary DNA has no toxicity (Society of Toxicology, 2003).
 Hence, potential harms from the regulatory sequences will not be further assessed for this application.